Jamesdatutor314/Programming-Language-Trends-Analysis/README.md

 Project: Stack Overflow Data (2008–2020)

 # Introduction
-This project investigates trends in programming language popularity by analyzing Stack Overflow's vast dataset, which spans over a decade of user-generated questions.
-Leveraging R programming, the analysis identifies the relative growth and decline of languages such as Python, R, Java, and JavaScript.
-This work aims to provide actionable insights into the evolution of programming technologies, helping professionals decide where to focus their learning and development efforts.
+This project investigates trends in programming language popularity by analyzing Stack Overflow's dataset which spans over a decade of user-generated questions.
+Using R programming, the analysis identifies the relative growth and decline of languages such as Python, R, Java, and JavaScript.
+This work aims to provide insights into the evolution of programming technologies, helping professionals decide where to focus their learning and development efforts.

 # Files
 The core analysis is contained within several files that showcase data transformations, visualizations, and insights: